Pluto-XI/ClimateDAO/README.md

 ✅ built a dapp that lets people connect their wallet, get an NFT, see a DAO Dashboard where they can see other members + actually vote on proposals that are executed directly by your governance contract.

-Maybe in the future I'll pick up some tokenomics, learning about running an actual community and planning some road maps.
+Maybe in the future I'll pick up some tokenomics, learn about running an actual community and planning some road maps.
 But for now, here it lives on the Ethereum blockchain.
 This was a humbling experience.
 Thank you to the <a href="https://buildspace.so/">buildspace community!</a>